 Updated April 30th, 2019:

-After further consultation with the Data Protection Commission, the Dept. of Health has confirmed that the requirement for explicit consent has been deferred for Retrospective chart reviews carried out by a data controller’s i) health practitioner and ii) employee and iii) affiliated students.
-More information can be read here
+After further consultation with, and agreement by the Data Protection Commission, the Dept. of Health has confirmed that the requirement for explicit consent has been deferred for Retrospective chart reviews under the following circumstances:

 Retrospective chart reviews that are undertaken for the purposes of a) clinical audit, b) service evaluation or c) training do not fall under the remit of the Health Research Regulations, 2018.
 However, they are still covered by the GDPR and professional and ethical rules.